Deck Nine

 Idol Minds, LLC (doing business as Deck Nine or Deck Nine Games since 2017) is an American video game developer based in Westminster, Colorado.
-The studio was founded in April 1997 by Mark Lyons and Scott Atkins and developed games exclusively for PlayStation consoles until 2013.
-Subsequently, it shifted to mobile games among others before rebranding as "Deck Nine" in May 2017 to develop narrative-driven games.
-Lyons serves as president and chief technology officer of the company.
+The studio was founded in April 1997 by Mark Lyons and Scott Atkins and developed games exclusively for PlayStation consoles until 2012.
+Subsequently, it shifted to mobile games among other things before rebranding as "Deck Nine" in May 2017 to develop narrative-driven games.

 History

 Idol Minds was founded by programmer Mark Lyons and artist Scott Atkins.
 They had previously worked for Sony Interactive Studios America in San Diego and, after Lyons moved to Colorado with his family, established Idol Minds on April 1, 1997, in Boulder, Colorado.
+It developed multiple sports games under 989 Studios until the 2000s.
+Party game My Street and action-adventure Neopets: The Darkest Faerie followed.
 In November 2007, the studio released ragdoll physics-based game Pain, which was among the most-downloaded games on PlayStation Network of 2008.
 In October 2009, Idol Minds reportedly made 26 of its 46 employees redundant.
 One source attributed the layoffs to budget cuts by Pain publisher Sony Computer Entertainment (SCE), which was Idol Minds' only source of funding.

 At E3 2011, SCE announced Ruin, a "Diablo-style action role-playing game" developed by Idol Minds and SCE's San Diego Studio.
 After the game was renamed Warrior's Lair, Idol Minds was taken off the project in April 2012 (Warrior's Lair was canceled by Sony in July 2013).
 Later in 2012, Idol Minds shifted its focus onto mobile free-to-play games.
-In August 2015, Idol Minds launched a crowdfunding campaign via Kickstarter for Shutterbug, seeking US$400,000 in funding.
-The project was canceled after raising $2,973 in ten days.
+In August 2015, Idol Minds launched a crowdfunding campaign via Kickstarter for photo safari game Shutterbug, seeking US$400,000 in funding (The project was canceled after raising $2,973 in ten days).